whitetxt/StreamMusicDisplay/README.md

 ### Requirements

-1. Python > 3.7, < 3.12
+1. Python 3.8, 3.9, 3.10 or 3.11
 2. websockets
 3. spotipy

 ### Installation Instructions

-Ensure that a version of Python later than 3.7 and before 3.12 is installed.
+Ensure that a valid version of Python is installed.

 Install the package requirements using: